-Presently, I serve as Professor in the Department of Philosophy, and as the Hanson-Peterson Chair of Liberal Studies.
-During 2012 - 2013 I am on sabbatical in Dharamsala, India, where I coordinate a project with the Library of Tibetan Works and Archives to translate the major works of Western philosophy into Tibetan for the first time.
+I served as Professor in the Department of Philosophy from 1978 to 2015.
+At the time of retirement I was the Hanson-Peterson Chair of Liberal Studies.
+During 2012 - 2013 was on sabbatical in Dharamsala, India, where I coordinated a project with the Library of Tibetan Works and Archives to translate the major works of Western philosophy into Tibetan for the first time.
 I'm also working on a book that examines what a moral life might look like if not ordered by the concepts of good and evil.
-These interests are being supported by a Fulbright-Nehru Fellowship.
+These interests were supported by a Fulbright-Nehru Fellowship.

 I have long been fascinated with the multiple ways people connect with place.
 My scholarship and teaching focus on international ethics, particularly the ethics of community development, and environmental ethics.
 These interests are reflected in two books: Environmental Ethics for a Postcolonial World (2005), and Chinnagounder's Challenge (1999)

 Recent invitations to speak have taken me to Peru for the keynote address at the First International Congress for Sustainable Development at Cesar Vallejo University, to Tel Aviv University, where I spoke on ethics and population growth at the Inaugural Conference for the Tarnesby Chair in the College of Medicine, to Banaras Hindu University in Varanasi, India, and as the keynote speaker for the Greater Philadelphia Philosophy Consortium annual meeting.

 Over the years, I have been a visiting professor at several universities around the world: Kansai Gaidai University in Japan, Kings College, Cambridge University, the Harvard Center for Italian Renaissance Studies in Fiesole, Italy, and the Centre for Research on a New International Economic Order in Chennai, India.